-A large amount of data accumulated over a lengthy period of time that includes IP addresses and dates and times of usage sessions-as one might get from a heavily trafficked and frequently used web service such as an email provider-can readily present a detailed picture of a person's movements from one location to another, especially if that person is an avid laptop or tablet user.
+Chevron claims that its request for nine years of IP logs implicates data no more sensitive than a request for a phone number.
+Joint Letter Brief at 4-5.
+This argument fails even a cursory analysis.
+A large amount of data accumulated over a lengthy period of time that includes IP addresses and dates and times of usage sessions-as one might get from a heavily trafficked and frequently used web service such as an email provider-can readily present a detailed picture of a person's movements from one location to another.
 Schoen Decl. ¶ 9.
-For instance, a laptop will receive a different IP address when it connects to the Internet from different locations.
-If a laptop's owner uses the machine from her workplace in the morning, a café in the afternoon, and her home in the evening, she will present at least three different IP addresses over the course of a single day.
-This information could demonstrate that a person accessed the Internet from a precise physical location, like a building or even a particular organization's office.
+For instance, if a laptop's owner uses the machine from her workplace in the morning, a café in the afternoon, and her home in the evening, she will present at least three different IP addresses over the course of a single day.
+This information could demonstrate that a person accessed the Internet from a precise physical location, like a building or a home or even a particular organization's office.
 Schoen Decl. ¶ 11.